 In addition, there are audiobooks, tapes, and spiritual music to soothe one’s soul.

 When my mood starts to get a little low I find that it helps to be around positive, healthy spiritual people.
 Just being outside and enjoying the sunlight helps to lift my spirits.
 An hour spent in a park walking, listening to nature, and looking at ducks in the water can be uplifting.
 The joy of getting out of myself by helping another person is the biggest reward of all.

-Sometimes I use slogans that I have pasted on my wall or countertop.
-One is H.A.L.T = Hungry, Angry, Lonely, or Tired.
-This is such a simple word but has a large impact on my life.
-When I ask myself what have I eaten today, whether was I angry about something, did I isolate too much, or did I get the proper rest, I then can see what I need to improve.
+Sometimes, I use slogans that I’ve pasted on my wall or countertop.
+One is H.A.L.T.
+Or: Hungry, Angry, Lonely, or Tired.
+This simple word has a large impact on my life.
+When I ask myself what I’ve eaten today, whether I was angry about something, whether I was too isolated, whether I got proper rest—then I can see what I need to improve.
 I used to keep this posted on my bulletin board in front of my desk when I worked.
 It proved to be my measuring stick for a better healthy balance.

-Now that I am entering my senior years, I am grateful for life’s experiences.
+Now that I’m entering my senior years, I’m grateful for life’s experiences.
 I understand that there is no one quick fix to being healthy.
 It does not come in pill form.
 It can not come in one visit to a place of worship; or a one-time visit to the gym.

 Instead, it takes daily practice and the willingness to live.
 When that last day arrives I want to look back and be able to say, “life was a challenge but I did the best that I could to contribute to the meaning of my life and the lives of others.”

 With age comes that wonderful part of our life called WISDOM.